-If granted, Corporations Canada will issue an exemption (see sample exemption in Annex D) with the effective date being the date the exemption was granted.
+If granted, Corporations Canada will issue an exemption (see sample exemption in Schedule D of Annex A) with the effective date being the date the exemption was granted.
 The exemption is only in effect for a specific meeting of shareholders and any adjournments of that meeting.

-The Director is permitted to grant an exemption that will have retrospective effect (subsection 151(1) of the CBCA).
-Requests for retrospective exemptions are reviewed on a case-by-case basis.
-A retrospective exemption will only be granted where the applicant establishes that no prejudice was caused to solicited shareholders.
+The Director is permitted to grant an exemption that will have retroactive effect (subsection 151(1) of the CBCA).
+Requests for retroactive exemptions are reviewed on a case-by-case basis.
+A retroactive exemption will only be granted where the applicant establishes that no prejudice was caused to solicited shareholders.

 Time for Processing an Application

-Section 90 of the CBCR provides that "the Director shall, within 30 days after receipt of an application for an exemption, grant the exemption requested or send to the applicant written notice of the Director=s refusal, together with reasons for the refusal".
+Section 90 of the the CBCR provides that "the Director shall, within 30 days after receipt of an application for an exemption, grant the exemption requested or send to the applicant written notice of the Director’s refusal, together with reasons for the refusal".

 Corporations Canada staff will generally issue an exemption or send an appropriate response within 15 working days of receiving a request.

 An applicant requiring that the Director review the application on an expedited basis should bring the urgency of the request to the attention of the Corporations Canada's staff when filing the application and must provide reasons for the urgency.

 Factors considered in reviewing an application